CIA-Oceanix/GeoTrackNet/README.tex.md

 The elements of the code are organized as follows:

 ```
-multitaskAIS.py                   # script to run the model (except the Contrario detection).
+multitaskAIS.py                   # script to run the model (except the A contrario detection).
 runners.py                        # graph construction code for training and evaluation.
 bounds.py                         # code for computing each bound.
-contrario_kde.py                      # script to run the A Contrario detection.
+contrario_kde.py                  # script to run the A contrario detection.
 contrario_utils.py
 distribution_utils.py
 nested_utils.py
 utils.py
 data
-├── datasets.py                   # readers for AIS dataset.
+├── datasets.py                   # reader pipelines.
-├── calculate_AIS_mean.py         # calculates the mean of AIS "four-hot" vectors.
+├── calculate_AIS_mean.py         # calculates the mean of the AIS "four-hot" vectors.
 ├── dataset_preprocessing.py      # preprocesses the AIS datasets.
 └── csv2pkl.py                    # parse raw AIS messages from aivdm format to csv files.
 └── csv2pkl.py                    # loads AIS data from *.csv files.
 models
-└── vrnn.py                       # variational RNN implementation.
+└── vrnn.py                       # VRNN implementation.
 chkpt
 └── ...                           # directory to keep checkpoints and summaries in.
 results